kubesphere/website/content/en/blogs/kubesphere-certificates.md

 ## KubeSphere Talented Speaker

-KubeSphere Talented Speakers are awarded to outstanding lecturers who have conducted public technology sharing at KubeSphere Open-Source Live, KubeSphere Meetup 2020, and CNCF Webinar.
+KubeSphere Talented Speakers are awarded to outstanding lecturers who have conducted public technology presenation at KubeSphere Open-Source Live, KubeSphere Meetup 2020, and CNCF Webinar.
 They are excellent KubeSphere evangelists and splendid speakers.

 | Name | Certificate |
 | ---- | ---- |